WithSJ/Rango-Image-Converter/README.md

 -i Input image path with extention

--o Imgae name with extention for Output
+-o Image name with extention for Output

 extention is need for input & output it automatically converts image according to extention.